 Strengths Challenges

 Logical □ Need rules, standards,

 ☐ Efficient structure

 Self-reliant Want clear direction, routine,

 ☐ Versatile stability Resist new, untested

 Reliable Ways

 ☐ Decisive Difficulty saying No or delegating

 Trustworthy May be inflexible

 May be too focused on immediate issues

 Recommendations

 The following recommendations are based of best for you. on your results.
 Consider each and select the ones you think would work

 Your Preferred Environment

 consistency to complete your work in an onment that provides you with clear expectations and enough structure and orderly fashion.
 You do your best work when you know what's expected and - or you are given the responsibility to develop them.

-you, accomplishing goals and honoring o n to detail, productivity and determination to complete work on time.
-For commitments are matters of integrity.
-Lots of people struggle with ed work, so these are areas in which you can make a great contribution.
+you, accomplishing goals and honoring o Appreciates your sense of duty, attention to detail, productivity and determination to complete work on time.
+For you, accomplishing goals and honoring commitments are matters of integrity.
+Lots of people struggle with organization, deadlines and detail-oriented work, so these are areas in which you can make a great contribution.

 Takes advantage of your resourcefulness common sense to assess situations.
 You and realistic, practical approach to problem solving.
 You use logic and look at the facts and take action.

-tical purpose and allows you to apply your skills to a wide variety of you can figure out how to complete most tasks.
+situations.
+Adaptable and hardworking, you can figure out how to complete most tasks.
 You'll persevere until the job

 Gives you the time and space to focus on you may prefer to work by yourself, at you n your work, with little or no supervision.
 While you work well with a team, ur own pace.

 For Growth and Development

 you're not convinced, ask for a demonstra to change if a new idea is unproven and you can't see a logical basis for it.
 If ation or other factual evidence to prove the benefit of the new approach. ways of doing things, you can add to your bank of knowledge.

 reputation for hard work and reliability, o rs and push back if your workload is becoming unmanageable.
 With your others may have a habit of sending extra tasks your way.
 In order to keep cel at, you need to manage your workload and others' expectations of what

 the plan and your role in making it happe able.
 You want to do things correctly.
 That means you need to understand en.
 At times, however, you may have to deal with unclear expectations or a parent.
 So be prepared for some uncertainty and learn to be comfortable